bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 |h3| Implementation Notes |h3e|

-* The "context" vector is connected to the input of the MADE with additional dense layer (see implementation).
+- The "context" vector is connected to the input of the MADE with an additional dense layer (see implementation).
-* The trick from Equation 15 was needed.
+- The trick from Equation 15 was needed.
 Even at 4-layers I started getting NaNs pretty quickly.
-* Even beyond Equation 15, I had a lot of trouble with getting things to be stable with made computation, not sure if all of them helped:
+- Even beyond Equation 15, I had a lot of trouble with getting things to be stable with the MADE computations, not sure if all of them helped:

-    * Added regularizers on the MADE layers.
+  - Added regularizers on the MADE layers.
-    * Used 'sigmoid' for activation for all made stuff (instead of the 'elu' activation I used for the other layers).
+  - Used 'sigmoid' for activation for all made stuff (instead of the 'elu' activation I used for the other layers).
-    * I disabled dropout for all layers.
+  - I disabled dropout for all layers.

-* I had a bunch of confusion with the :math:`\log q(z|x)` computation, especially the determinant.
+- I had a bunch of confusion with the :math:`\log q(z|x)` computation, especially the determinant.
 Only after I worked through the math did I actually figure out the sign of the determinant in Equation 17.
 The key is really understanding the change of variables in Equation 12.
-* I actually spent a lot of time trying to get IAFs to work on a "toy" example using various synthetic data like mixed Gaussians or weird auto-regressive distributions.
-In all these cases, I had a lot of trouble showing that the IAF transforms did anything.
-In the cases I tried, it looks to perform pretty much on par with a vanilla autoencoder.
+- I actually spent a lot of time trying to get IAFs to work on a "toy" example using various synthetic data like mixed Gaussians or weird auto-regressive distributions.
+In all these cases, I had a lot of trouble showing that the IAF transforms did anything, it looks to perform pretty much on par with a vanilla VAE.
 My hypothesis on this is that either the distributions were too simple so the vanilla VAE works really well, or the IAF transforms don't do much.
 I suspect the latter is probably most of it.
-* Now I'm wondering if the normalizing flow transforms from [1] will do a better job but I didn't spend any time trying to implement it to see if it made a difference.
+- Now I'm wondering if the normalizing flow transforms from [1] will do a better job but I didn't spend any time trying to implement it to see if it made a difference.